kkaempf/vmstar/aaareadme.txt

 (When creating an archive, VMSTAR uses a default file specification of "*.*;" for input files, so "[...]" here is equivalent to "[...]*.*;".)

-   VMSTAR will create an archive using relative path names (without a leading slash), or absolute path names (with a leading slash), depending on the form of the input file specifications.
+   When creating an archive, VMSTAR will use relative path names (without a leading slash), or absolute path names (with a leading slash), depending on the form of the input file specifications.
 Using a relative VMS directory specification will result in relative paths in the archive.
 Using an absolute VMS directory specification in the file specification will result in absolute paths in the archive.
+For
-For example:
+example:

       $ vmstx -cfv alphal_rel.tar [.alphal].exe       !
 Relative.
       Oct 28 23:04:13 2010    77312 ALPHAL/VMSTAR.EXE

+      $ vmstar -cfv html_abs.tar [html]robots.txt     !
+Absolute.
+      Nov 19 13:52:11 2001      914 /html/robots.txt

+   A directory specification is considered absolute if it includes a device specification ("xxx:"), or if the directory part of the specification does not begin with "[-", "[.", or "[]".
+(So, explicitly specifying any device, even "SYS$DISK:", makes any directory spec an absolute one.)

+   A rooted logical name can be used to get absolute path names into an archive without including the whole chain of real directory names (like using "chroot" on a UNIX system).
+For example:

       $ here_root = f$environment( "default") - "]"+ ".]"
       $ define /trans = conc here_root 'here_root'